Home

 Vec3f v0v2 = v2 - v0;

-// no need to normalize
+// No need to normalize

 Vec3f N = v0v1.crossProduct(v0v2); // N